paradigmadigital/Promptmeteo/docs/source/quickstart.rst

 ✨ Train the task
 -------------------------

-You can also include examples to improve the results by calling the method `train()`
+You can also include examples to improve the results by calling the method `train()`.

 .. code-block:: python